Aimadi Faucets Review & Rating Updated:March 27, 2026

 Manufacturers give three reasons for their use of plastic:

-However, plastic wands also fail much more often than metal wands.
-And although engineers have made significant improvements to their reliability over the past decade, the problem has not been entirely solved.
+However, plastic wands also fail much more often than metal wands, succumbing to deterioration from contact with chlorine and UV rays.
+Although engineers have made significant improvements to their reliability over the past decade, the problems have not been entirely solved.

 Better wands are made of metal, insulated against excessive heat transmittal.